Media Native

 Note

-If a banner is non-clickable (the click-through URL field is empty) and information about it needs to be added to the state register, you can enable the banner menu to make a token available when serving the banner.
+If the banner needs to be labeled, you can enable the banner menu to make the token available when the banner is served to users.

-• Settings for Russian ad register: This section is only available if you selected Submit data to state register in the campaign settings.
-Fill out the section fields to register your creative content with the Yandex advertising operator.
-The creative content will have a token assigned automatically.
-To learn more about ad labeling, see Adfox Help.
+• Settings for Russian ad register: This section is only available if you've selected Advertising labeling as a labeling procedure in the campaign settings.
+Fill in the fields in this section to register the creative with the Yandex advertising data operator.
+The creative is assigned a token automatically.
+For more information about labeling ads, see Adfox Help.

 • Name: Enter a name for the banner.
 If you leave this field blank, it will be assigned a sequential number.